Gerald Hüther: Life

-Personal views
+Views

 School system

 Hüther is a sharp critic of the current school system in Germany, thinking the schools there treat children like objects.
-He is of the opinion that schools in Germany are deliberately so bad that they produce as minor voters as possible and thus the needs of as many people as possible are disregarded, whereby they seek as many substitute satisfactions as possible, „[...] damit wir genügend Kunden für den Müll haben, den wir hier ihnen andrehen wollen [...]“ ("[...] so that we have enough customers for the rubbish that we want to sell them here [...]").
+He is of the opinion that schools in Germany are deliberately so bad that they produce immature voters and thus the needs of as many people as possible are disregarded, whereby they seek as many substitute satisfactions as possible, „[...] damit wir genügend Kunden für den Müll haben, den wir hier ihnen andrehen wollen [...]“ ("[...] so that we have enough customers for the rubbish that we want to sell them here [...]").
 He thinks that schools in their current state are largely a waste of money because they are too inefficient.

 Schulpflicht

 Hüther is against the Schulpflicht (a German law forcing young people to go to a school) because it is „[...] das Furchtbarste, das einem überhaupt passieren kann [...]“ ("[...] the most terrible thing that can ever happen to you [...]" if you ask young people why they go to school and their only answer is „Weil ich muss“ ("Because I have to").
-He thinks that children want to learn and supported the 2019 feature film CaRabA #LebenohneSchule, initiated by Bertrand Stern, which introduces unschooled, free-educated people.
+He thinks that children inherently want to learn and supported the 2019 feature film CaRabA #LebenohneSchule, initiated by Bertrand Stern, which introduces unschooled, free-educated people.